Shran21/Midas-project/README.md

 # Midas-project
-The MIDAS project focuses on software development for continuous monitoring, automated maintenance, and streamlined remote assistance.
-It aims to enhance IT environment performance and stability with efficient task completion.
+The MIDAS project involves developing software for continuous monitoring and automated maintenance.
+It also includes simplified remote assistance for faster and more efficient completion of tasks, ultimately enhancing performance and stability in clients' IT environments.